What is Northwest Culinary Prep Camp?

 Yes.
 Students work in a professional kitchen under close supervision by experienced chefs.
 Knife skills, equipment safety, and kitchen protocols are taught before hands-on cooking begins each day.
 Student-to-chef ratios remain small to ensure individualized attention.

-Does my teen need prior cooking experience?
+Does my student need prior cooking experience?

 No experience is required.
 This program is designed for all skill levels.
 Teens who are curious about cooking or considering culinary school tend to get the most out of it.
+We start each day with some instruction before going in the kitchen, so everyone walks in to the kitchen with the same information and ready to get going.

 What is the student-to-chef ratio?